ibm-cloud-docs/hp-virtual-servers/provision.md

 <dt>`-e ENV-CONFIG`</dt>
 <dd>Specify environment variables if you are using a self-provided image.
 You must specify the variables in your registration definition first.
 You can set one or more environment variables as key value pairs by using the `-e` flag, for example, `-ibmcloud hpvs instance-update CRN -i latest -e k1=v1 -e k2='v2 v3'`.
 Environment variable `names` can have a maximum length of 64 characters and can be numbers, chars and underscore.
 Environment variable `values` can have a maximum length of 4096.
 </dd>
+<dt>`--outbound-only`</dt>
+<dd>If this parameter is set, only outbound connections are allowed from your Hyper Protect Virtual Server instance.
+Use the internal IP address to connect to this Virtual Server from other Virtual Servers created by the same {{site.data.keyword.cloud_notm}} account in the same region.</dd>
 </dl>

 For example: